Algorithms with Constructible Network Architecture

 NeuPy supports lots of different training algorithms based on the backpropagation.
 You can check Cheat sheet if you want to learn more about them.

 Before using these algorithms you must understand that not all of them are suitable for all problems.
-Some of the methods like Levenberg-Marquardt or Conjugate Gradient work better for small networks and they would be extremely slow for networks with millions of parameters.
+Some of the methods like Levenberg-Marquardt or Conjugate Gradient work better for small networks and they would be extremely slow for networks with millions parameters.
 In addition, it’s important to note that not all algorithms are possible to train with mini-batches.
-Algorithms like Conjugate Gradient are not able to train properly with mini-batch.
+Algorithms like Conjugate Gradient don’t work with mini-batches.

 from neupy import algorithms, layers